nmck-sys/NoahPortfolio/README.md

 ## Description

-This page was created to display Noah's portfolio of work samples to a potential employer.
+This page was created to display Noah Mckinzie's portfolio of work samples to a potential employer.
 This will allow the employer to asses whether or not Noah is a good candidate for the open position.

 ## Table of Contents